EV Growth Opens Opportunities in the Mining Industry

 It is widely recognized and acknowledged that Indonesia has an abundance of natural resources.
 Indonesia has consistently faced issues in fully utilizing the quantity of resources.
 Therefore, opening the door to foreign investors who may wish to invest, specifically in the mining sector, proves beneficial.

 Even though the Indonesian government welcomes foreign investors, there are still prominent laws in place that are set out with the specific aim of regulating the activities of foreign investors.
-One of the stipulations contained within the laws requires foreign investors operating in the mining industry to secure a Mining Business Permit or Izin Usaha Pertambangan.
+One of the stipulations contained within the laws requires foreign investors operating in the mining industry in Indonesia to secure a Mining Business Permit or Izin Usaha Pertambangan.

 Law No. 3 the Year 2020 further clarifies the scope of the mining business, which includes all activities within the framework of mineral or coal exploitation from stages of the general investigation, exploration, feasibility study, construction, mining, processing, and/or refining or development and/or utilization, transportation, and sales.